PeterMcHugh/slads/README.md

 ### Development

-To start serving files while watcing for changes you need to run `npm install`, `bower install` and then `grunt serve`
+To start serving files while watcing for changes you need to run `grunt init` and then `grunt serve`

 ### Building

-To build the project you need to run `grunt build`
+To build the project for publishing you need to run `grunt build`

 ### Publishing

-To publish the built content as Github Project Pages run `git subtree push --prefix dist origin gh-pages`
+To publish the content as Github Project Pages commit the *dist* dir after building and then run `grunt deploy`

 ## More information